Intuit profit jumps on TurboTax demand; sees weak fourth-quarter

 However, the company's shares fell more than 3 percent after Intuit cut its fourth-quarter revenue and profit outlook.

-The company said it now expects a loss of 10-12 cents per share on revenue of $683 million-$713 million (405-427 million pounds) for its seasonally weak fourth quarter.
+The company said it now expects a loss of 10-12 cents per share on revenue of $683 million-$713 million for its seasonally weak fourth quarter.

 Intuit had previously forecast a loss of 2-4 cents per share on revenue of $710 million to $720 million.